mon-gmx/mon-gmx.github.io/index.md

 ### Saving my SDs using tmpfs (01/25)

 I won't delve here into tmpfs because I don't know where it started beyond what [wikipedia](https://en.wikipedia.org/wiki/Tmpfs) has.
-However, if you ever worked with a raspberry, you know SD card lifetime is limited and I come to find that tmpfs has been a time and money saver since I minimized the writing in my storage by using it.
+However, if you ever worked with a raspberry, you know SD card lifetime is limited and I come to find that tmpfs has been a time and money saver since I minimized the writing to my storage by using it.
 Yet as you may expect, this is ephemeral (since it is saving data into a block in the RAM) so yes, this has two drawbacks actually, you lose memory for the sake of having a temporary place to write.
 Is it worth it?
 IMO yes.
 Any permanent (and important) storage I have deferred to external drives, but external drives are slow.
 Things like logs, go to the tmpfs for sure.

 So how easy is to get this going?